mannstein bending over copy

 1939 – 1940 pattern.

-From the 1930’s until April of 1941 Generalfeldmarschall wore the same standard pattern collar tabs as all other General Officers, which exhibit two ‘prongs’, resembling leaves, in the middle of the tab design and protrude above and below an oval opening.
+From the 1930’s until April of 1941 Generalfeldmarschall wore the same standard pattern collar tabs as all other General Officers, which exhibit two ‘prongs’ at the center, resembling leaves, in the middle of the tab design and protrude above and below an oval opening.

 (Ron Richter collection)